dzuk-mutant/blockchain/info/faq.md

 It's an admin's responsibility for who they have on their server.

-When speech carries consequences, you cannot claim to be a nautral facilitator of information.
+Speech carries consequences, so you cannot claim to be a neutral facilitator of information.
 The internet isn't just a network - ***it is a network of people***.

 I would also raise serious questions about any of those admins for them to treat the speech on their service in this way.
 For instance, for someone to have the capacity to treat a person who dehumanises trans people the same way as someone who likes a certain TV show.